beyondthefarewell/beyondthefarewell.github.io/index.md

 ### Physical personal items
 These are part of the Estate.

-It is likely thee will be a large number of items to find new home for, eg. clothes, electrical|electronic items, furniture, tools, plant pots, garden equipment, timber, hobby items, vehicles.
+It is likely thee will be a large number of items to find new home for, eg. clothes, electrical and electronic items, furniture, tools, plant pots, garden equipment, timber, hobby items, vehicles.

 -   Which to keep for prosperity, sentiment or reuse oneself ?
 -   Sell items (how?):